yz0812/some-stars/README.md

 *   [sveinbjornt/Sloth](https://github.com/sveinbjornt/Sloth) - Mac app that shows all open files, directories, sockets, pipes and devices in use by all running processes.
 Nice GUI for lsof.

-*   [MustangYM/WeChatExtension-ForMac](https://github.com/MustangYM/WeChatExtension-ForMac) - Mac微信功能拓展/微信插件/微信小助手(A plugin for Mac WeChat)
+*   [MustangYM/WeChatExtension-ForMac](https://github.com/MustangYM/WeChatExtension-ForMac) - A plugin for Mac WeChat